jugglinmike/transmogrify-amd/readme.md

 require("transmogrify-amd").clean(source);
 ```

-By default, the transmogulation puts all modules into the global scope.
+By default, the transmogrification defines all modules on the global scope.

 ``` javascript
 window.moduleA = (function() {